bm2-lab/DeepActiveCRISPR/README.md

 #### 1.1 ontar_raw_cnn_finetune_freeze.py

-¡¡¡¡* Train your own CNN model based on our pre-trained model.
+ã€€ã€€* Train your own CNN model based on our pre-trained model.

-¡¡¡¡* Freeze several layers of the neural network while training (you can change the specific settings manually).
+ã€€ã€€* Freeze several layers of the neural network while training (you can change the specific settings manually).

-¡¡¡¡* Do not forget to change the file path before executing.
+ã€€ã€€* Do not forget to change the file path before executing.

 #### 1.2 ontar_raw_cnn_finetune.py

-¡¡¡¡* Train your own CNN model based on our pre-trained model.
+ã€€ã€€* Train your own CNN model based on our pre-trained model.

-¡¡¡¡* Will fine-tune all layers of the neural network.
+ã€€ã€€* Will fine-tune all layers of the neural network.

-¡¡¡¡* Do not forget to change the file path before executing.
+ã€€ã€€* Do not forget to change the file path before executing.

 #### 1.3 ontar_raw_cnn_pretrain.py

-¡¡¡¡* Train and save your own pre-trained model.
+ã€€ã€€* Train and save your own pre-trained model.

 #### 1.4 ontar_raw_cnn_transfer.py

-¡¡¡¡* Test the performance of plain transfer training (Training on dataset A while testing on dataset B).
+ã€€ã€€* Test the performance of plain transfer training (Training on dataset A while testing on dataset B).

 ### 2. Active Learning

 #### 2.1 active_cnn.py

-¡¡¡¡* Train your own CNN model based on our pre-trained model.
+ã€€ã€€* Train your own CNN model based on our pre-trained model.

-¡¡¡¡* Using active learning technique to select the most valuable training data during each fine-tune process.
+ã€€ã€€* Using active learning technique to select the most valuable training data during each fine-tune process.

-¡¡¡¡* You can change the parameters of active learning algorithm manually.
+ã€€ã€€* You can change the parameters of active learning algorithm manually.

 #### 2.2 randomselect_cnn.py

-¡¡¡¡* Train your own CNN model based on our pre-trained model.
+ã€€ã€€* Train your own CNN model based on our pre-trained model.

-¡¡¡¡* Randomly select training data during each fine-tune process in order to compare the performance.
+ã€€ã€€* Randomly select training data during each fine-tune process in order to compare the performance.

 ### 3. Data type